 - Ensure that your organisation is implementing a viable anti-bribery management system using widely accepted controls and systems.

 - Give your company the tools it needs to prevent bribery and mitigate related risks.

 - Provide assurance to management, investors, business associates, personnel and other stakeholders that the organisation is actively pursuing internationally recognised and accepted processes to prevent bribery and corruption.

-- Help your company create new and better business partnerships with entities that recognise your certified status, including supply chain manufacturing, joint ventures, pending acquisitions and co-marketing alliances
+- Help your company create better business partnerships with entities that recognise your certified status, including supply chain manufacturing, joint ventures, pending acquisitions and co-marketing alliances.

 - Provide your customers, stakeholders, employees and partners with confidence in your business operations and ethics